-India’s space missions, led by the Indian Space Research Organisation (ISRO), showcase the nation’s progress in space exploration and technology.
-From launching satellites for communication and remote sensing to ambitious lunar and interplanetary missions like Chandrayaan and Mangalyaan, India has emerged as a global leader in affordable and innovative space exploration.
+Indian space missions, led by ISRO, testify to the progress of the nation in space exploration and technology.
+Initiating satellite launches for communication and remote sensing, and later stepping into lunar and interplanetary missions like Chandrayaan and Mangalyaan, it has truly distinguished itself as the global leader in cost-effective and innovative space exploration.

-- The strategy of our Space programme is to achieve self-sufficiency, indigenisation, exclusive satellites and our own GSLVs etc.
+- The strategy of our Space programme is thus self-sufficiency, indigenisation, building exclusive satellites, and our own GSLVs, etc.

 - Starting with the launch of Aryabhata in 1975, ISRO has developed satellite programs for communication, weather monitoring, and navigation.